How You're Ruining Your Hearing Without Even Realizing It

 "Many gyms play overhead music or have their TV volume at loud levels, which means your own music needs to be even louder if you want to hear it," says Dietz.

-Recommendation: "I encourage my patients to bring a pair of earplugs along if their gym or fitness class plays loud music, to help prevent hearing loss," he adds.
+The Remedy Rx: "I encourage my patients to bring a pair of earplugs along if their gym or fitness class plays loud music, to help prevent hearing loss," he adds.
 "Trying to tune it out with other music may actually cause more damage."

 You Haven't Bought Earplugs Yet